 highlights of operations

-Chevron is Kazakhstan’s largest private oil producer holding important stakes in the nation’s two biggest oil-producing projects—the Tengiz and Karachaganak fields.
+Chevron is Kazakhstan’s largest private oil producer, holding important stakes in two of the nation’s biggest oil-producing fields – Tengiz and Karachaganak.

 The Tengiz Field is the world’s deepest operating super-giant oil field, with the top of the reservoir at about 12,000 feet (3,657 m) below ground.
 Chevron holds a 50 percent interest in Tengizchevroil (TCO), which operates the field.
 The joint venture is also developing the nearby Korolev Field.

-In addition, Chevron holds an 18 percent interest in the Karachaganak Field, Kazakhstan’s second-largest producing petroleum reserve.
+In addition, Chevron holds an 18 percent interest in the Karachaganak Field, one of Kazakhstan’s largest petroleum producing reserves.

 Chevron is the largest private shareholder in the Caspian Pipeline Consortium (CPC).
-The CPC pipeline provides an important export route for crude oil from Tengiz and Karachaganak.
+The Caspian Pipeline provides an important export route for crude oil from Tengiz and Karachaganak.
 The pipeline is undergoing a major expansion.